 Because unfortunately, customers often say one thing but do another.
 Meaning just because a customer might say he would have bought a burger menu upfront if it would have been presented one step earlier in the buying process doesn’t mean that this will actually be the case.

-In any case, first-party behavior collected through cookies is still a safe base-line to start nurturing your hyper-personalization and targeted strategies.
+In any case, first-party behaviour collected through cookies is still a safe base-line to start nurturing your hyper-personalisation and targeted strategies.
 The information your customers willingly give out will bring you leaps ahead in terms of further understanding your data's quality, meaning, and value, and using it to improve your whole customer experience.

 How you can collect valuable data and learn to use it to its full potential